gguynn/applicant-senior-front-end-engineer-master/README.md

 - Organized structure similar to [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/structure/#file-organization).
 - Added theme assets.
 - Added sass variables and partials.
-- Tested and compiled styles and scripts including Composer build scripts.
+- Linted and compiled styles and scripts and tested Composer build scripts.
-- Added initial CSS basing on [HTML5 Boilerplate](https://html5boilerplate.com/) and normalize.
+- Added initial CSS based on [HTML5 Boilerplate](https://html5boilerplate.com/) and normalize. * Did not treat normalize as a dependency.
-- * Skipped using minification, Babel, autoprefixing, and all other asset specific bundling for this exercise.
-Used manual linting and IDE.
+- * Skipped transpiling, minififying, and autoprefixing, for this exercise.
+Used manual linting and IDE for formatting.

-√ Core and Theme files can be bundled, compiled, and version control independently.
+√ Core and Theme files can be bundled, compiled, and version controled independently.

 [MERGED PULL REQUEST 1](https://github.com/gguynn/applicant-senior-front-end-engineer-master/pull/1)

 ### Aug 6, 6p-12a

-#### Theme Development: Root
+#### Theme Development: Core Components

 - Added root components: header, navigation, search, content and styles.
 - Added pages, menu items, logo, and styles.